Roy Benavidez

-Master Sergeant Raul Perez "Roy" Benavidez (August 5, 1935 – November 29, 1998) was a United States Army master sergeant who was awarded the Medal of Honor for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968, while serving as a member of the United States Army Special Forces during the Vietnam War.
+Master Sergeant Raul Perez "Roy" Benavidez (August 5, 1935 – November 29, 1998) was a United States Army soldier who was awarded the Medal of Honor for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968, while serving as a member of the United States Army Special Forces during the Vietnam War.

 Childhood and early life

-Roy P. Benavidez was born in Lindenau near Cuero, Texas in DeWitt County.
-He is a descendant of the founders of Benavides, Texas and was the son of a Mexican farmer, Salvador Benavidez, Jr. and a Yaqui mother, Teresa Perez.
+Roy P. Benavidez was born in Lindenau near Cuero, Texas, in DeWitt County.
+He is a descendant of the founders of Benavides, Texas, and was the son of a Mexican farmer, Salvador Benavidez, Jr. and a Yaqui mother, Teresa Perez.

 When he was two years old, his father died of tuberculosis and his mother remarried.
 Five years later, his mother died from tuberculosis as well.
 Benavidez and his younger brother Roger moved to El Campo, where their grandfather, uncle and aunt raised them along with eight cousins.

-Benavidez shined shoes at the local bus station, labored on farms in California and Washington, and worked at a tire shop in El Campo.
+Benavidez shined shoes at the local bus station, labored on farms in Texas, New Mexico, and Colorado, and worked at a tire shop in El Campo.
 He dropped out of school at age 15, in order to work full-time to help support the family.

 Military career

-US Army
+U.S Army

 Benavidez enlisted in the Texas Army National Guard in 1952 during the Korean War.
 In June 1955, he switched from the Army National Guard to Army active duty.
-In 1959, he married Hilaria Coy Benavidez, completed Airborne training, and was assigned to the 82nd Airborne Division at Fort Bragg, North Carolina.
+In 1959, he married Hilaria "Lala" Coy, completed Airborne training, and was assigned to the 82nd Airborne Division at Fort Bragg, North Carolina.